PODIATRY FOR THE ATHLETE

 Pes Planus is a term podiatrists use to describe a foot that has a flattened arch.
 There are a number of causes for flat feet; many of them are due to some form of genetic predisposition.

-If you are suffering from any foot pain, come see our friendly physiotherapist at Pivotal Motion.
+If you are suffering from any foot pain, come see our friendly Brisbane exercise physiologist at Pivotal Motion.
 Located in North Brisbane.
-Book an appointment online or call us today on 07 3352 5116.
+Book an appointment online or call our physio today on 07 3352 5116.